YGcloudsec/rbac_demo/README.md

 # rbac_demo
-Creating a simple RBAC system using free and open source software Tools used:
+Creating a simple RBAC system using free and open source software.
+Tools used:

 Python: For the backend logic.

 Flask: A lightweight web framework.